marouane-tradelab/TaglessCRM/docs/install-guide.md

 <img src="./images/tcrm_install_26.png" align="center" width="85%">

-client_id and client_secret can be created in the APIs & Services page in GCP console.
+client_id and client_secret can be created in the APIs & Services page in the GCP console.

 <img src="./images/tcrm_install_27.png" align="center" width="65%">